 sudo apt-get install --reinstall ubuntu-desktop

-If you don’t like reading, watch out this quick video on “How to install the latest Python and pip in Ubuntu 20.04“.
+If you don’t like reading, watch out for this quick video on “How to install the latest Python and pip in Ubuntu 20.04“.

 You have learned “How to install Python in Linux“.
-We used ubuntu 20.04 as Linux host and installed latest Python 3.9.1 and PIP 20.3.3.
+We used ubuntu 20.04 as a Linux host and installed the latest Python 3.9.1 and PIP 20.3.3.
 Also learned about risks and aftermath of uninstalling default Python shipped with ubuntu 20.04.
 Nowadays, Microsoft also recommends installing development software on WSL (windows subsystem for Linux).